tbrandenburg/vscode-tdr/README.md

 # vscode-tdr

-Visual Studio Code extension for documenting and managing technical debts.
+Visual Studio Code extension for documenting and managing technical doc records such as architecture decision records or technical debt records.

 ## Features

-* Add technical debts by technical debt records (TDR) for folders/files
+* Add technical doc records (TDR) for folders/files
+* Manage technical doc records based on meta-data
 * Display technical debts as issues in problem view
+* Display architecture decision as information in problem view

 ## Extension Settings